top of page

 CILLUFFO'S BACKGROUND

 As a toddler, Joe played with the boxes not the toys.
 As a youngster, he melted his crayons instead of "coloring in the lines."
-At age fourteen, he incurred several broken bones and a concussion from a bicycle accident.
-While recovering, his God-given talents were discovered as he began oil painting.
+At age fourteen, he incurred several broken bones and a concussion from a bicycle accident as he was distracted by a pretty girl, Katy-Jo, a lovely 14 year old.
+While recovering, his creative talents were discovered as he began oil painting.
 One-man shows and art sales filled his high school and college years.

 Joe studied at Wayne State University and graduated with an outstanding portfolio, a Bachelors, and Masters degrees.
 His Ph.D. thesis, entitled “Empowered Teachers,” is in its second edition, along with his second book, “Prayer – Walking & Talking With God.”
-His third publication, “God & Graphics,” is an online course about God’s visual language, the use of technology and the creative process.
+After 7 edition of these two books, Joe has decided it's time start over and rewrite his work as live changes who we are and provides deeper truth through the joys and sufferings that inform and form us.
+His third publication, “God & Graphics,” is an online course about a visual language, the use of technology and the creative process.

 CILLUFFO'S MIX-MEDIA